Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 ### Step Functions States
 1. Task state
 Do some work in machine state.

 2. Choice state
+Make a choice between branches to run.

 3. Fail or succeed state
+Stop execution with a failure or success.

 4. Pass state
+Pass its unput to its output or inject some fixed data.

 5. Wait state
+Provide a delay for a certain amount of time or until a specified time or date.

 6. Parallel state
+Begine parallel branches of execution.

 7. Map state
+Dynamically iterate steps.